davidagardh/dotfiles/README.md

 # the0val's Dotfiles

-My configuration files for linux systems.
+My configuration files for Linux systems.

+## Installation

+This repo is managed using [chezmoi](https://www.chezmoi.io/).
+It only depends on git being installed and can be quickly installed using this one-liner

+`sh -c "$(curl -fsLS https://chezmoi.io/get)" -- init --apply`

 ## ZSH